 Our printing machinery consists of a Vandercook model 4 proofing press and an Arab crown folio treadle platen.
-These machines, and 100+ cases of type, are the kinds of equipment possessed by many amateur letterpress printers who were fortunate enough to be on the lookout for it a generation ago when commercial printers were getting out of letterpress - and when a large range of Monotype founts could be bought off the shelf.
+These machines, and 100+ cases of type, are the kinds of equipment possessed by many amateur letterpress printers, or at least those of a certain age who were able to equip themselves in the 1980s when commercial printers were getting out of letterpress, and when a large range of Monotype founts could be bought off the shelf.

 The special and prized asset of the Jericho Press is a collection of oriental and other exotic types, including some old founders' types from the Oxford and Cambridge University Presses.
 Some of the items listed below make use of these types, especially Syriac (the subject of an article in John Randle's annual Matrix, no.10 (1990), pp.181-91).
-See also below The Hebrew types of the Jericho Press, 2010.
-A companion volume on our Greek types is forthcoming.
+See also below The Hebrew types of the Jericho Press, 2010, and The Greek types of the Jericho Press, a companion volume, 2014.

 Other, non-exotic, books have been the result of collaborations with friends who offered me interesting and significant texts to print, and with other friends who are wonderful wood-engravers.
 Still other books are just projects that seemed useful and appealing.